Creating experiences through engineering, design, product, & branding.

 The state of language learning software today sucks.
 From dopamine slop machines built for shareholders that is more akin to video games than for education, to boring, out-dated apps.
 So, I built my own.

-I just needed a way to track improvement and PRs from workouts and runs.
+I just needed a way to track progress and PRs from workouts and runs.
 Apps dedicated for running and workouts were simply too heavy and bloated for this.
-So I used Notion, Google Sheets, but the friction was too much.
-So I built LogKit, an all-in-one counter, tally tracker that works with every unit of measurement.
+So I used Notion and Google Sheets, but the friction was too much.
+So I built LogKit, an all-in-one tracker that works with every unit of measurement.

 This was the first app I published to the app store.
 It was a lot of work but very exciting, introducing me into uncharted territory like marketing, business, branding, graphic design, and a deeper understanding of user psychology in digital spaces.